3DPylearnConv/3d_conv/README.md

 # 3d Convolution for Pylearn2
 ## Project Overview
 ####contact_and_potential_grasps_small.h5
 A small dataset containing 8 grasps.
-Each grasp has an rgbd image, and 17 uvd tuples.
-The uvd values are the pixel and depth values for the positions of the virtual contacts of the hand within the image.
-The uvd values at indices 0, 8,12,16 correspond to the palm, and three fingertips.
+Each grasp has an rgbd image, and 4 uvd tuples.
+The uvd values are the pixel location and depth values for the palm, and three fingertips.

 ####rgbd_hdf5_dataset.py
 Wraps around an hdf5 datafile, and provides pairs of patches and labels at training time.